 Although yoga originated in India where Hinduism is the predominate religion, yoga students can integrate their own dedicated religion or spiritual beliefs into their practice.
 And even though we all have different beliefs, we are all still very much connected in many ways.

-Once you complete your RYT 200-hour certification (minimum requirement) with a yoga teacher training program that’s registered with Yoga Alliance, you’ll be able to develop your own teaching style, go out in the world, and share your practice with other students in a fulfilling way.
+Once you complete your RYT 2000 (minimum requirement) with a yoga teacher training program that’s registered with Yoga Alliance, you’ll be able to develop your own teaching style, go out in the world, and share your practice with other students in a fulfilling way.

 I’m currently going through teacher training, and before now I never realized how challenging it is to explain how to get in and out of postures to a beginner level class.
 Practice teaching requires you to focus on the most effective way to communicate with students in simple ways.